eric-sclafani/gram2vec/README.md

 |   4   | pos_bigrams:DET SCONJ | 7.416198 | This author uses more pos_bigrams:DET SCONJ than the average author
 |   5   | pos_bigrams:DET SYM   | 2.238211 | This author uses more pos_bigrams:DET SYM than the average author

-To verbalize **unseen documents**, use the `.verbalize_document()` method.
+To verbalize **unseen documents**, use the `.verbalize_document_vector()` method.
 This function takes an unseen *document vector* as input and calculates the zscores and verbalized string for it with respect to the data the `Verbalizer` data is initially fit with:
 ```python
 >>> my_df = vectorizer.from_jsonlines("path/to/dataset/directory/") # this is essentially the "training data"
 >>> verbalized = verbalizer.Verbalizer(my_df)